davidmoten/aws-lightweight-client-java/README.md

 Note that testing shows that using *com.amazonaws:aws-java-sdk-s3:1.11.1032* getting an object from an S3 bucket requires loading of 4203 classes yet using *aws-lightweight-client-java:0.1.3* requires loading of 2350 classes (56%).
 Using the AWS SDK v2 *software.amazon.awssdk:s3:2.16.78* still uses 3639 classes.

+### Comparison with AWS SDK v2
+Some simple testing (running a main method that gets a bucket object only) indicates (using JVM arg `-verbose:class`) that AWS SDK v2 loads ~50% more classes than *aws-lightweight-client-java* and looks to take 0.8s longer to get to the point where the request is made of the AWS API. v2 does look to be quicker from cold start than AWS SDK v1 (I think it was one of the aims of the new version) but still at a disadvantage to *aws-lightweight-client-java*.

 ## Getting started
 Add this dependency to your pom.xml: